tonyzonghui/KGNoise/readme.md

+Note: This is a fork from http://github.com/kgn/KGNoise.
+The reason I make this fork is that the creator does not push the latest version to cocoapods.
+If you would like to use the features in the latest version (for the time being, v1.2.0) like UIImage extension, you can use this fork in cocoapods.

+Use with cocoapods:
+pod 'KGNoise@tonyzonghui', '1.2.0'

+I make the tag number the same as the original repository, so that when the creator update the cocoapods you can easily switch back.

 ![](https://raw.github.com/kgn/KGNoise/master/screenshot.jpg)

 I've been developing this noise drawing code for quite some time.
 It all started with drawing noise in the title bar of [INAppStoreWindow](https://github.com/indragiek/INAppStoreWindow).
 The original implementation of the noise drawing for the titlebar used `CIFilter`, but this took up an unusual amount of memory and also didn't look so great.
 So I began my quest for the best noise drawing solution, this project contains the third version which I feel is finally ready for prime time on the Mac and iOS!